Wissahickon Virtual Academy

 What is the Wissahickon Virtual Academy (WVA)?

-The Wissahickon Virtual Academy (WVA) is a tuition-free educational experience for cyber learners in grades 6-12 who reside within the boundaries of the Wissahickon School District.
-The virtual academy is designed for students who are looking to resolve home-bound needs and/or address scheduling conflicts.
-The Academy will open for the 2019-2020 school year.
+The Wissahickon Virtual Academy (WVA) is a tuition-free educational experience for cyber learners who reside within the boundaries of the Wissahickon School District.
+The virtual academy is designed for students who are looking for a more flexibly scheduled secondary program.
+The reasons why a family would choose WVA vary widely.

 Who is eligible to enroll in WVA?